 Hello everyone.

-It seems that the HR manager at the face of it is very supportive and shows strong belief in the company but in reality the HR manager has been spreading rumours within the organisation and at the same time discouraging prospective employees from joining.
+On the surface, the HR manager appears very supportive and displays a strong belief in the company.
+However, in reality, the HR manager has been spreading rumors within the organization and dissuading prospective employees from joining.

 From United States, Chicago